Substance Misuse & Mental Health Alliance

 Co-Lead: Steve Nash, Tucson Osteopathic Medical Foundation

-Co-Lead: Alyssa Padilla, University of Arizona College of Public Health
+Co-Lead: Alyssa Padilla, Arizona Center for Rural Health

 Focus: To reduce access to and dependence on prescription pain medications in Pima County through systems and policy change.